RotemZel/communicate-wheat-forecasts/README.md

-# AGRICAF · Wheat Price Forecasting
+# AGRICAF · Price Forecasting for Agricultural Commodities

 ## About